 Source: Florida Department of Health

 The Dellutri Law Group is focused on making bad situations better and putting lives back together.
-If you or someone you love has been seriously injured in a Cape Coral accident caused by someone else’s negligence, you may be entitled to compensation.
-To learn more about your legal options, contact our experienced Cape Coral injury attorneys for a free consultation.
+If you or someone you love has been seriously injured in a Florida accident caused by someone else’s negligence, you may be entitled to compensation.
+To learn more about your legal options, contact our experienced Florida injury attorneys for a free consultation.